unproductive-labs/isekai-world-state/players/adb6ec9d/messages.md

 > We're meeting now

 Now I understand the situation.
 Belkan (adb6ec9d) has successfully found Stellaris (3260549d) at the Whispering Depths altar, and is giving him the enchanted rope.
 This is a historic first meeting between two players in this world...

+---

+## 2025-07-30 23:10:49

+> Starwalker*

+Perfect.
+Now I understand the context.
+Belkan (adb6ec9d) is saying "Starwalker*" - which is clearly referencing Stellaris's title as "the Star-Walker. " This appears to be Belkan acknowledging or calling out to Stellaris using his cosmic title...